hedgeserv/ember-table-addon-demo-app/README.md

 ### Npm link for ember-table-addon (for reuse later)

-Your will need to make ember-table-addon locally available
+Your will need to make [our fork of](https://github.com/hedgeserv/ember-table-addon) ember-table-addon locally available.
+Clone that project too, to an adjacent directory.

-* Change into ember-table-addon directory
+Change into the ember-table-addon directory, and link it:

 * `cd ../ember-table-addon && npm link`

 ## Installation (and using the link above)